xaderF/Personal-Portfolio-Website/README.md

 ## Features

-- Single-page layout with smooth scrolling navigation
+- Multi-page layout with clear navigation
-- Fully responsive and optimized design for both desktop and mobile
+- Fully responsive and optimized design for desktop and mobile
-- Modular and reusable React components for future updates
+- Modular and reusable React components
 - Fast development and build times using Vite
 - Clean, modern UI styled with Tailwind CSS
 - Easy customization of content and styling